cezarypiatek/cezarypiatek.github.io/src/content/post/pure-functions-and-unused-return-value/index.md

 }
 ```

-We are also susceptible to this kind of mistakes especially while working with types from `System.Collections.Immutable` namespace:
+We are also susceptible to this kind of mistakes, especially while working with types from `System.Collections.Immutable` namespace:

 ```cs
 public ImmutableArray<int> GetCoefficient()